miathedev/medianmpc/README.md

 # MIDI to MPC Pattern Converter

 A web-based application that converts MIDI files to MPC pattern format (.mpcpattern) for Akai Force and other Akai products.
-This project has been unminified and restructured from the original at [https://www.fentonia.com/catnip/midianmpc/index.html](https://www.fentonia.com/catnip/midianmpc/index.html) into a modular, maintainable codebase.
+This project has been unminified and restructured from the original by [Catnip/Jamie Faye Fenton (Fentonia)](https://www.fentonia.com/catnip/midianmpc/index.html) into a modular, maintainable codebase.

 ## Features